data-mechanics/course-2017-fal-proj/esaracin/README.md

 	clusters after which the error stops markedly decreasing.
 The beauty, though, is that whoever uses the algorithm could tune this parameter as they see fit; potentially, the City of Boston can only afford some number of patrol cars out and circulating at a given time.
 Using these crime centers, they could optimize the location of their patrols in a way to perfectly fits however many cars they are able to expend.
 Note that roughly 6.29% of the crime incidents did NOT include a location for the specified incident, and these data were dropped before clustering.

+	To get a closer look at how the BPD is dealing with crime in Boston, I also aquired a new dataset that documents FIOs, or Field Interrogation and Observations (essentially, stop and frisks) conducted by the BPD.
+Using this set, I'll consider any potential correlations between the targets chosen by the BPD for stop and frisk and the racial consistency of a given policing district.
+This has some interesting implications, such as whether or not the BPD is biased in who it targets for stop and frisks, and how they might improve their current system.

 Note that all files pertaining to this submission are included in this directory (/esaracin/). auth.json, along with all other top-level files and directories,